-Easy and foolproof designer tricks that will add light to dark rooms in a house through decorative details.
-From adding the right type of lighting to layering in accents and accessories that will reflect light.
+Easy and foolproof designer decorating tricks that will add light to dark rooms in a house through decorative details.
+From adding the right type of lighting to layering in accents and accessories that will reflect light that will make a huge difference.
 Here are 12 room brightening tips to help you maximize the light in every room in your home.

 I receive a lot of emails and comments asking me all sorts of decorating and DIY questions.
-One that has popped up more than a few times in the past few weeks is this question… How can I brighten a dark room?
+One that has popped up more than a few times is this question… How can I brighten a dark room?

 Designer Tips on How to Brighten a Dark Room

-I think the reason the question has been coming up more recently is because we are entering the time of year when it’s dark when we wake up and dark before dinner.
+I think the reason the question comes up frequently is because of seasonal change.
+We are either entering the time of year when it’s dark outside when we wake up and dark before dinner.
 It can feel depressing.
-When my husband worked in an office building, he called this time of year… like living in a tunnel with no light at either end of his work day.

-If a room in your home is feeling gloomy, these changes will immediately brighten it.
+If a room in your home is feeling gloomy, these 12 decorating tips and changes will immediately brighten it.

 1. Using the Right Shade of White Paint

 First and foremost, do you have features in your home that you cannot change?
 Perhaps a room with north facing exposure or a room where the windows or doors are obstructed by a covered porch that blocks natural light from entering the room?
 In rooms like these you need to experiment with different shades of wall and ceiling paint to lighten dark rooms in a home.

 You may be thinking you just want brighter light in a room.
 Just remember that light, especially artificial light, or the direction a room faces can add either warm (more yellow) or bright (more blue) light to the room.